-The bowfin fish species are found in the sluggish waters of North America from the Great Lakes down to the Gulf.
+The bowfin fish are found in North America’s sluggish waters from the Great Lakes down to the Gulf.

-This air-breathing fish species thrive in tidal systems and rivers.
+This air-breathing fish species thrives in tidal systems and rivers.
 However, they do not like the current.
-If you target them in these areas, you will have to follow the flow for creating a roadmap to the places where the water is not flowing at all or very little.
+If you target them in these areas, you must follow the flow to create a roadmap to where the water is not flowing at all or very little.

 Bowfins can thrive in amazingly clear rivers and lakes to the nastiest and muckiest swamps.
 Irrespective of the aesthetics of their aboard, the waters all share the common trait of heavy vegetation.